 Format your visuals

-Select the paint roller icon to display the Format pane.
+Select the paint brush icon to display the Format visual pane.
 The options available depend on the type of visualization selected.

-The formatting possibilities are extensive.
-To learn more, explore on your own, or visit these articles:
+To learn more, explore on your own, or see the following articles:

 Add analytics to your visualizations